Bracketing (linguistics)

-In linguistics, particularly linguistic morphology, bracketing is a term of art that refers to how an utterance can be represented as a hierarchical tree of constituent parts.
+In linguistics, particularly linguistic morphology, a bracketing is a representation of an utterance as a hierarchical tree of constituent parts.
 Analysis techniques based on bracketing are used at different levels of grammar, but are particularly associated with morphologically complex words.

 To give an example of bracketing in English, consider the word uneventful.
 This word is made of three parts, the prefix un-, the root event, and the suffix -ful.
 An English speaker should have no trouble parsing this word as "lacking in significant events".
 However, imagine a foreign linguist with access to a dictionary of English roots and affixes, but only a superficial understanding of English grammar.
 Conceivably, he or she could understand uneventful as one of: